Xomega-Net/Xomega.Docs/docs/framework/common-ui/data-objects.md

 Once you validate the data object, you can retrieve a combined list of all validation errors from that object and all its child objects by calling the `GetValidationErrors` method, which returns an [`ErrorList`](../services/errors#list), so that you could display the errors and warnings to the user.

-You can also manually clear data object's own validation errors by calling `ResetValidation`, or clear it recursively for all properties and child data objects by calling `ResetAllValidation`.
+You can also manually clear the data object's own validation errors by calling `ResetValidation`, or clear it recursively for all properties and child data objects by calling `ResetAllValidation`.

 ### Modification tracking

 Data objects allow you to track their modification state, including [modification of their data properties](properties/base#modification-tracking) and child objects.
-The modification state is tracked as a nullable boolean, where `null` means that the object's data has not been set, `false` means that the data was set initially, but hasn't been modified, and the `true` value means that some data has been modified since it was initialized.
+The modification state is tracked as a nullable boolean, where `null` means that the object's data has not been set, `false` means that the data was set initially, but hasn't been modified, and `true` value means that some data has been modified since it was initialized.

 The combined modification state of the data object and all of its properties and child objects is returned by the method `IsModified()`.
 You can also call `SetModified(modState, false)` method with a nullable boolean to set the modification state of the data object, or you can call `SetModified(modState, true)` to also propagate it recursively to all the data properties and child objects.

-For example, [data list objects](data-lists) set the modification state non-recursively to `true` during insertion or deletion of their rows, which does not involve modification of any properties.
+For example, [data list objects](data-lists) set the modification state non-recursively to `true` during the insertion or deletion of their rows, which does not involve modification of any properties.
 [View models](vm/view-models) set it to `false` recursively after initializing the data, or after the object has been successfully saved.

 Data objects also expose a regular property `Modified` of type `bool` that wraps the `IsModified` and `SetModified` methods.
-You can listen to the changes of this property using the regular `INotifyPropertyChanged` events, which allows you to use it in [computed properties](properties/base#computed-properties) or [actions](properties/action#enabling-conditions), indicate modified state on the UI view, e.g. via a * next to the view title, or prompt for unsaved changes when the view is being closed.
+You can listen to the changes of this property using the regular `INotifyPropertyChanged` events, which allows you to use it in [computed properties](properties/base#computed-properties) or [actions](properties/action#enabling-conditions), indicate the modified state on the UI view, e.g. via a * next to the view title, or prompt for unsaved changes when the view is being closed.

 :::tip
 Some of your data objects may have an auxiliary purpose, with their data not being persisted, such as criteria objects.
 To suppress unwanted prompts about unsaved changes or a modification indicator, you can turn off modification tracking for such objects, which will make `IsModified` and `Modified` to always return `false`.
 You can do it by setting `TrackModifications` as follows.